Cardi B Has Deleted Her Instagram After A Beef WIth Azealia Banks

 — tony (@gawdcompIexx) May 12, 2018

-This is the first time Banks has gained a bit of press for her questionable opinions but considering Cardi B is probably under a lot of stress, promoting her new album and getting ready for the birth of her first child, maybe it’s best that she’s decided to take a step back from social media and mute the haters for a while.
+This isn’t the first time Banks has gained a bit of press for her questionable opinions, but considering Cardi B is probably under a lot of stress, promoting her new album and getting ready for the birth of her first child, maybe it’s best that she’s decided to take a step back from social media and mute the haters for a while.